 With Drupal, there is no need to reinvent the wheel — the wheels are already in full motion!
-The vigorous community has created tons of ready made elements that make development easier, quicker and cheaper.
-What’s not covered by them can be custom made to fulfill whatever your heart desires.
+The vigorous community has created tons of ready-made elements that make web development easier, quicker and cheaper.
+What’s not covered by them can be custom-made to fulfill whatever your heart desires.
 A great example are the contributed modules that Drupal has for all purposes, with custom ones being built for special features (see ready-made vs. custom-made modules).
 Today, we’ll consider one more example — Drupal distributions, and particularly OpenFed.
 So let’s set the wheels turning and look at some more details!

 Drupal distributions and their mission

 Distributions are pre-configured Drupal versions that include the core, specific modules, themes, libraries, etc. They can serve as awesome starter kits for site builders and developers.
 Distributions help them quickly set up even complex websites in specific fields (business, non-profit, government, corporate, blogging, social, and more), since many of them are specifically tailored to these uses.
 They can also be very suitable for website migrations from older versions.